DDEP: Maintaining financial stability and spill overs

-Ghana’s domestic debt exchange programme (DDE) can have significant implications for financial institutions, particularly banks and non-bank financial institutions, and can pose challenges to financial stability.
+Ghana’s domestic debt exchange programme (DDEP) can have significant implications for financial institutions, particularly banks and non-bank financial institutions, and can pose challenges to financial stability.

 This may involve the establishment of a financial sector stability fund to provide liquidity support and enhance investor confidence.
 In this context, several measures, such as mark-to-market valuation, recognition of losses, and restoration of capital buffers, may be necessary to address potential losses on sovereign exposures.